Contents

 History of National Cookie Day

-National Cookie Day was first celebrated in the year 1987.
-Matt Nader of the San Francisco-based Blue Chip Cookie Company had established this fun celebration Day.
-The Cookie Monster from Sesame Street championed Cookie Day.
-Since then, people from various countries of the world began to celebrate Cookie Day.
-A cookie is a small, flat, and sweet dessert baked or cooked.
-It contains flour, sugar, and some type of oil or fat.
-Other ingredients such as oats, raisins, chocolate chips, nuts, etc. are also included.
+A cookie is a small, flat, and sweet dessert that is baked or cooked.
+It typically contains flour, sugar, and some type of oil or fat.
+Other ingredients, such as oats, raisins, chocolate chips, nuts, and more, are also commonly included.
 These cookies are sometimes called biscuits.
-The English word “cookie” is has been derived from the Dutch word “koekje,” meaning little cake.
-In the early 1600s, the word cookies came into existence with an American English name with the Dutch settlement of New Netherland.
+The word “cookie” is derived from the Dutch word koekje, meaning “little cake.”
+The term first came into use in the early 1600s in American English, with the Dutch settlement of New Netherland.

-Factory-made cookies are sold in supermarkets, convenience stores, and vending machines.
-Fresh-baked cookies are sold at bakeries, coffeehouses, small shops, etc. It is found that the cookies appear to have their origins in the 7th century AD Persia.
-They came into existence shortly after the use of sugar that was relatively common in the region.
-It then spread to Europe through the Muslim conquest of Spain.
-By the 14th century, it was everywhere in Europe.
-The earliest reference to the cookies in America was mentioned in 1703.
-It was “The Dutch in New York provided…’ in 1703…at a funeral 800 cookies…‘” The most common modern-day cookie with its style by the creaming of butter and sugar was not available until the 18th century.
+Factory-made cookies are sold in supermarkets, convenience stores, and vending machines, while fresh-baked cookies are available at bakeries, coffeehouses, and small shops.
+Cookies are believed to have originated in Persia in the 7th century AD, shortly after sugar became widely used in the region.
+They spread to Europe through the Muslim conquest of Spain, and by the 14th century, cookies were common throughout Europe.
+The earliest reference to cookies in America was in 1703, when it was mentioned that “The Dutch in New York provided… at a funeral 800 cookies…“

 Other Celebrations on December 4